 In the 2019 update of the Next 10 Plan, there was one bond issuance anticipated in 2023.
 This year's update maintains one bond issuance in 2023; however, the amount has increased from approximately \$300 million to \$575 million.
 This will allow for OCTA to maintain progress on near-term projects and readies additional projects for delivery.
-The update also continues to maintain prudent annual ending balances and an economic uncertainties allowance, which provides continued financial stability in the event of additional financial fluctuations.
+The update also continues to maintain provides continued financial stability in the event of additional financial fluctuations.